 In order for the U.S. government to recognize the relationship, the petitioner must submit evidence that:

-In most case, married couples can submit a copy of marriage certificate to prove a valid marriage.
+In most cases, married couples can submit a copy of marriage certificate to prove a valid marriage.
 Provided that the marriage was legal in the jurisdiction where it took place, USCIS will generally consider it a valid marriage.
 It doesn’t matter if the marriage was in New York or Bangladesh.
 If the government body responsible for issuing marriage certificates deemed it a legal marriage, the U.S. government will also consider it a marriage.
-But it does get a little more complicated for persons with a proxy marriage.
+But it does get a little more complicated for persons with a web wedding.

 A marriage certificate is just a document.
-A document can be faked.
-Therefore, it’s also critical for spouse-based petitions to include evidence that there is a genuine relationship between the spouses.
+It's also important to demonstrate the presence of a geniune relationship.
+An individual motivated by fraud could easily acquire a marriage certificate.
+Therefore, it’s also critical for spouse-based petitions to include evidence that there is a bona fide relationship between the spouses.
 A marriage is more than a piece of paper.
 Generally, it’s a long-term commitment to each other.
 This can be evidenced with a variety of documents that is outside the scope of this article.

-Generally, U.S. immigration law will recognize proxy marriages.
+Generally, U.S. immigration law will recognize marriage performed in a web wedding.
 However, it’s important to understand the specific requirements.
 The marriage must be legally valid in the jurisdiction where it occurred and the couple must consummate the union after the marriage.
 Specifically, the couple must have had sexual relations after the marriage took place.
 Therefore, it is essential that the couple be in the same physical space at some point after the marriage.
 Consummation prior to the marriage does not meet the criteria.

-Evidence to Prove Your Proxy Marriage is Valid for Immigration Purposes
+Gather Evidence to Prove Your Web Wedding is Valid for Immigration Purposes

 While married couples can generally submit a copy of marriage certificate to prove a valid marriage, those who married through a virtual ceremony should submit additional evidence to prove the marriage was consummated.